Statutory Powers Procedure Act (Ontario)(SPPA)

 It is common practice in court proceedings for the winning party to be paid 'legal costs' by the loser.
 While there are many variations to this principle, it normally includes at least a part of the legal fees and usually all of the disbursements incurred in the conduct of the proceeding.

 However, there is no general SPPA or common law authority in an administrative tribunal to make costs orders.
 Such authority only exists under the SPPA where the tribunal has made rules under its SPPA s.17.1 authority (see Ch.16: "Tribunal Rule-Making Authority: Cost Awards"), and then only where the behaviour of the 'paying' party has been "unreasonable, frivolous or vexatious or a party has acted in bad faith" [SPPA s.17.1(2)].

-Any cost rules established under other statutes in force at 14 February 2000 which deal with costs in circumstances other than those for which tribunal rules have been established - still apply [SPPA s.17.1(6)].
+Any prior cost rules established under other statutes (if in force at 14 February 2000) which deal with costs - in circumstances other than those for which tribunal rules have been established above - still apply [SPPA s.17.1(6)].

 Money orders of the tribunal shall state the principal sum and, if interest is payable, the rate and date from which it is payable [SPPA s.17(2)].
-In court judgments it is normal practice to request and be granted 'pre-judgment interest' covering the period between the commencement of the proceeding and the judgment, and this provision allows tribunals to do that.
+In court judgments it is normal practice to request and be granted 'pre-judgment interest' covering the period between the commencement of the proceeding and the judgment, and - while this provision does allow tribunals to do that - they normally don't.

-That said, most tribunals do not provide for the awarding of interest in their orders, even if they are 'money judgments', although once an order is filed with a court for enforcement it attracts post-judgment interest in accordance with court rules.
+While generally, most tribunals do not provide for the awarding of interest in their orders - once an order is filed with a court for enforcement it attracts post-judgment interest in accordance with court rules.
 This is discussed in Ch.8: "Enforcement".

 5. Variation of Orders